stackbit-themes/stackbit-examples/hydrogen-contentful-demo-store/README.md

 npm run dev
 ```

-Remember to update `hydrogen.config.js` with your shop's domain and Storefront API token!
+Optional: to use your own store contents, update `hydrogen.config.js` with your shop's domain and Storefront API token!

 ## Building for production